ckan/ckanext-harvest/README.rst

             - performing any necessary action with the fetched object (e.g create a CKAN package).
-              Note: if this stage creates or updates a package, a reference to the package must be added to the HarvestObject.
+              Note: if this stage creates or updates a package, a reference to the package should be added to the HarvestObject.
-              Additionally, the HarvestObject must be flagged as current.
             - creating the HarvestObject - Package relation (if necessary)
             - creating and storing any suitable HarvestObjectErrors that may occur.